Yona Yona Penguin: Release

-In a move away from the typical anime release schedule, distribution deals for showing the film outside Japan have been signed with the Hong Kong-based Golden Network (for Asia) and the French-based management company Wild Bunch (for Europe).
+In a move away from the typical anime release schedule, distribution deals for showing the film outside Japan have been signed with the Hong Kong–based Golden Network (for Asia) and the French-based management company Wild Bunch (for Europe).
 Rights to release the film in the United States are currently set to be given by Japanese studio Shochiku and Madhouse's U.S. division.
 Three versions of the film are to be produced: one for the Japanese market, one for the French market, and one for the English language market.
-The Japanese version of the film, which will use the original script (it is unclear if changes will be made to the other versions) was originally scheduled for a December, 2008 release, but was pushed back to 2009.
+The Japanese version of the film, which will use the original script (it is unclear if changes will be made to the other versions) was originally scheduled for a December 2008 release, but was pushed back to 2009.
 The other versions remain tentatively set for release in 2009.
 At the 2008 European Film Market (a film trade fair held in tandem with the Berlin International Film Festival), the film was licensed by Wild Bunch for 11 European markets.
 The film was distributed in the United Kingdom by Metropolitan, in France by JBK, in Russia and other former Soviet countries by Central Partnership and in South Korea by Next Entertainment World (NEW).
-Maiden Japan will release the film on Blu-Ray in the U.S. with both English and Japanese tracks.
+Maiden Japan released the film on Blu-Ray in the U.S. with both English and Japanese tracks.